unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 ## Manual Installation

-Uno.Resizeter is delivered [through NuGet](https://www.nuget.org/packages/Uno.Resizetizer).
+Uno.Resizetizer is delivered [through NuGet](https://www.nuget.org/packages/Uno.Resizetizer).
 In order to install it, you can either install it in your project using your IDE (this will be shown in the next steps) or added directly on your `.csproj` as shown in the [NuGet page](https://www.nuget.org/packages/Uno.Resizetizer/).

 > [!NOTE]
 > If you're using the new template, you can skip this step because it is already included by default with Uno Platform 4.8 and later.